Ramon Gonzalez Jr.

-Ramon C. Gonzalez Jr. (November 6, 1947) is a Republican member of the Kansas House of Representatives.
+Ramon C. Gonzalez Jr. (November 6, 1947) was elected to the Kansas House of Representatives as Republican member in 2011.
 Gonzalez is from Perry, Kansas where he serves as police chief.
 Elected in a special election by the Republican precinct delegates to replace Lee Tafanelli who had resigned from the State House of Representatives to become the adjutant general of Kansas.